blade-ui-kit/docs/installation.md

 ### Components

-Even though all components come enabledout-of-the-box, you might just want to only load the components you need in your app for performance reasons.
+Even though all components come enabled out-of-the-box, you might just want to only load the components you need in your app for performance reasons.
 To do so, first [publish the config file](/docs/{{version}}/installation#configuration), then remove the components you don't need from the `components` settings.

 You can also choose to use different names for components.
 Simply adjust the name for a component and reference them with a new name.
 For example, let's rename the `easy-mde` component to `markdown-editor`: